NexusOne23/noid-privacy/README.md

 ﻿# 🛡️ NoID Privacy Pro - Enterprise-Grade Windows 11 Security & Privacy Hardening Tool

+> **⚠️ DISCLAIMER: USE AT YOUR OWN RISK.**
+> This tool makes deep modifications to the Windows Registry and System Services.
+While extensive backups are created, the authors accept **no responsibility for any damage, data loss, or system instability**.
+Always review changes before applying.

-> **🔒 Complete Windows 11 Security Framework • 583 Settings • 7 Modules • Full Backup & Restore**
+> **🔒 Complete Windows 11 Security Framework • 580+ Settings • 7 Modules • Full Backup & Restore**

 <div align="center">